Case Study: The Kelsey Ayer Station

 The City of San Jose’s early support was essential to moving The Kelsey Ayer Station to the next step.
 In October 2018, The Kelsey responded to the city’s competitive housing request for proposal, and in June 2019 it awarded the nonprofit gap funding.
 In total, the City of San Jose provided $17.4 million in financing to the project.
 The City of San Jose supported The Kelsey as a new developer in the field and also at an early project phase.
 That support allowed The Kelsey to leverage additional public funders to support the project alongside them, including the State of California and the US Department of Housing and Urban Development.
 Ultimately public funding was the primary funding source for this housing community.

 The City of San Jose also rallied around the theme of disability access and inclusion, demonstrating genuine excitement about serving this population within its housing portfolio.
 San Jose had already completed projects that included some disability support, but not to the extent that The Kelsey was proposing.
-Instead of treating The Kelsey Ayer Station as a one-off, the city infused The Kelsey’s model across its housing pipeline and added The Kelsey’s Inclusive Design Standards as one of the scoring criteria for how it evaluates funding for new affordable housing projects across their pipeline.
+Instead of treating The Kelsey Ayer Station as a one-off, the city infused The Kelsey’s model across its housing pipeline and added elements from The Kelsey’s Inclusive Design Standards as part of the scoring criteria for how it evaluates funding for new affordable housing projects across their pipeline.
 These kinds of public sector partnerships help create scaled impact for new models of housing, ensuring they are broadly available to communities and reach more individuals beyond those able to access a single project like The Kelsey.
 Supporting public adoption of affordable, accessible, inclusive housing models is a key part of how The Kelsey approaches our development process.

 Developing with Partners